15 Feb The benefits and disadvantages of drop shipping

 Drop shipping removes the responsibility of shipping but it also removes a large part of the customer experience from your control.
 There’s no way to ensure that a product has arrived on time or as described.
 When a customer calls to either complain or enquire, the process of resolution is slowed as you often don’t have the necessary information at hand and the query or complaint will have to go through a third party supplier before it can be solved.

 A vast amount of competition is everywhere

 Finding great drop shipping products mean they generally will come with competition from other retailers in your sector.
-The margins of drop shipping products can be quite low as many manufacturers charge for the fulfilment service so you have little amount of room to manoeuvre your prices in order to beat your competitors.
+The margins of drop shipping products can be quite low as many manufacturers charge for the fulfillment service so you have little amount of room to manoeuvre your prices in order to beat your competitors.

 As you can see from the benefits and potential problems, choosing drop shipping is an option that shouldn’t be chosen without major consideration.
 The problems that arise can often be solved just by careful planning and implementation of contact between the seller and the supplier.
-With enough thought the disadvantages can be avoided.
+With enough thought, the disadvantages can be avoided.

 Get in touch to find out how we can support your business…